Junks5020/deepe-docs/docs/developer/implement-own-ai-training-cuda.md

 ---

+> The built-in training methods **SFT-Demo** and **GRPO-Demo**, described in
+> [How We Implemented SFT-Demo and GRPO-Demo (CUDA)](implement-sft-grpo-demo.md), follow the exact same steps outlined in this guide.
+> You can use them as real, working references for implementing your own training method.

+---
 ## Basic Idea

 Any trainable Python code can be connected to DeepExtension as long as it meets the following: